Reading time: 5 min.

 Areas covered: temples, hairline, mid-scalp, crown

-This follicular unit extraction (FUE) Wimpole Clinic patient had sparse coverage across his mid scalp before surgery, with near-total frontal balding.
+This follicular unit extraction (FUE) Wimpole Clinic patient had sparse coverage across his mid scalp before his hair transplant surgery, with near-total frontal balding.

-One month after his procedure, the shape of his new hairline is still visible, although there’s not much growth from the grafts.
+One month after his hair transplant procedure, the shape of his new hairline is still visible, although there’s not much new hair growth from the grafts.
 This is expected at this stage.
 Some longer hairs are visible, but these are likely to be existing pre-transplant hairs.

 Number of grafts: 5,700

 Most of this patient’s hair loss was across the temples, but he was also starting to thin around the crown.
-His procedure has brought his hairline forward substantially, following the natural curve of his forehead to create an organic-looking hairline.
+His hair transplant operation has brought his hairline forward substantially, following the natural curve of his forehead to create an organic-looking hairline.
 The patient has started to lose his grafts at this point, so the density is very thin.
-But this should fill out in the coming months.
+However, this should fill out in the coming months.

-before hair transplant one month after hair transplant
+before and 1 month after FUE hair transplant

 Number of grafts: 2,000-2,500